lyteword/chspurgeon-tod/volume-4/psalm-103.md

 **Verse 19.** *The Lord hath prepared his Throne.* The word signifies *establisthed* as well as prepared, and might be so rendered.
 Due preparation is the natural way to the establishment of a thing; hasty resolves break and moulder.
 This notes,

-1\.The peculiarity of his authority.
+1\.
+The peculiarity of his authority.
 He prepares it, and none else for him.
 It is a dominion that originally resides in his nature, not derived from any by birth or commission; he alone prepared it.
 He is the sole cause of his own kingdom; his authority therefore is unbounded, as infinite as his nature.
 None can set laws to him, because none but himself prepared his throne for him.
 As he will not impair his own happiness, so he will not abridge himself of his own authority.

-2\.Readiness to exercise it upon due occasions.
+2\.
+Readiness to exercise it upon due occasions.
 He hath prepared his throne, he is not at a loss, he needs not stay for a commission or instructions from any how to act.
 He hath all things ready for the assistance of his people, he hath rewards and punishments; his treasures trod axes, the great mark of authority lying by him, the one for the good, the other for the wicked.
 His mercy he keeps by him for thousands, Ex 34:7; his arrows he hath prepared by him for rebels, Ps 7:13.

-3\.Wise management of it.
+3\.
+Wise management of it.
 It is prepared: preparations imply prudence; the government of God is not a rash and heady authority.
 A prince upon his throne, a judge upon the bench, manages things with the greatest discretion, or should be supposed so to do.

-4\.Successfulness and duration of it.
+4\.
+Successfulness and duration of it.
 He hath prepared or established it.
 It is fixed, not tottering; it is an unmovable dominion; all the strugglings of men and devils cannot overturn it, nor so much as shake it.
 It is established above the reach of obstinate rebels; he cannot be deposed from it, he cannot be mated in it.
 His dominion, as himself abides for ever.
 And as his counsel, so his authority, shall stand; and "he will do all his pleasure, " Isa 46:10. *Stephen Charnock.*

 **Verse 19.** *His throne in the heavens,* denotes:

-1\.The glory of his dominion.
+1\.
+The glory of his dominion.
 The heavens are the most stately and comely pieces of the creation; his majesty is there most visible, his glory most splendid, Ps 19:1.
 In heaven his dominion is more acknowledged by the angels: his dominion is not disputed there by the angels that attend him, as it is on earth by the rebels that arm themselves against him.

-2\.The supremacy of his empire.
+2\.
+The supremacy of his empire.
 The heavens are the loftiest part of the creation, and the only fit palace for him.

-3\.Peculiarity of this dominion.
+3\.
+Peculiarity of this dominion.
 He rules in the heavens alone.
 His authority is not delegated to any creature, he rules the blessed spirits by himself; but he rules men that are on his footstool by others of the same kind, men of their own nature.

-4\.The vastness of his empire.
+4\.
+The vastness of his empire.
 The earth is but a spot to the heavens.
 What is England in a map to the whole earth, but a spot you may cover with your finger; much less must the whole earth be to the extended heavens.
 You cannot conceive the many millions of little particles that are in the earth; and if all put together be but one point: to that place where the throne of God is seated, how vast must his empire be!
 He rules there ovcr the angels, which excel in strength, those hosts of his which do his pleasure, in comparison of whom all the men in the world, and the power of the greatest potentates, is no more than the strength of an ant or fly.
 And since his throne is in the heavens, it will follow that all things under the heaven are part of his dominion; the inferior things of earth cannot but be subject to him; and it necessarily includes his influence on all things below, because the heavens arc the cause of all the motion in the world.
 See Ho 2:21-22.

-5\.The easiness of managing this government.
+5\.
+The easiness of managing this government.
 His throne being placed on high, he cannot but behold all things that are done below; the height of a place gives advantage to a clear eye to behold things below it. *"The LORD looked down from heaven upon the children of men, to see if there were any that did understand, "* Ps 14:2.
 He looks not down from heaven as if his presence were confined there, but he looks down majestically, and by way of authority.

-6\.Duration of it.
+6\.
+Duration of it.
 The heavens are incorruptible, his throne is placed there in an incorruptible state.
 The throne of God outlives the dissolution of the world. *Condensed from Charnock.*

 **Verse 19.** *His kingdom ruleth over all.* His Lordship is universal.